the42/cartconvert/cartconvserv/README.md

 Purpose
 -------

 cartconvserv is a RESTFul service to the cartconv - package.
-It plays well with [Heroku](http://cartconvert.allowed.org/).
+You can play with it [online](http://cartconvert.allowed.org/) and it plays well with [Heroku](http://www.heroku.com/).

 Functionality